kazu2012/ducban.github.io/_posts/2016-02-01-can-you-see-the-difference.md

 layout: post
 title: Can You See the Difference?
 categories: [notes]
-tags: [b3, the owner, the wife, the husband, daily stuffs]
+tags: [b3, the owner, the wife, the husband, daily stuffs, the big question]
 description: The Wife dyed her hair, it was lovely.
 But then the question came.
 ---